swiftlang/swift-evolution/proposals/NNNN-contiguous-collection.md

 ## Alternatives considered

-Some collections are not fully contiguous, but instead consist of multiple contiguous regions (for example, a ring buffer is two separate contiguous regions).
+Some collections are not fully contiguous, but instead consist of multiple contiguous regions (for example, a ring buffer is one or two separate contiguous regions).
 A protocol that exposed a collection of contiguous regions could be implemented on top of this protocol.